edemaine/svgtiler/README.md

 # SVG Tiler
-**SVG Tiler** is a tool for drawing diagrams on a grid using text or spreadsheets, and then substituting SVG symbols to make a big SVG figure.
+**SVG Tiler** is a tool for drawing diagrams on a grid using text or spreadsheets, and then substituting SVG symbols to make a big SVG figure, and optionally convert it to PDF.

 To use SVG Tiler, you combine two types of files (possibly multiple of each type):